 In 2013 I published volume II of The Cambridge Edition of the Works of Jonathan Swift, and I am now one of the General Editors of the Edition.
 My volume, Parodies, Hoaxes, Mock Treatises: Polite Conversation, Directions to Servants and Other Works, also includes the Bickerstaff Papers and writings on language and manners.
 The inaugural lecture posted here introduces some of the background to the monograph that followed the edition.
 Entitled Swift in Print: Published Texts in Dublin and London, 1691-1765, it was published by Cambridge University Press in 2020.
 There is more about it at the publisher's website, and this blog post.

 I am also renewing my engagement with Pope as one of the General Editors of the Oxford Edition of the Writings of Alexander Pope, which has recently been commissioned by OUP.
 In this series I shall also be part of the team working on the poems that Pope published in his Works of 1717, which will include The Rape of the Lock and some of the other poems featured in Women’s Place in Pope’s World.

 I have also published articles on women writers of the eighteenth century such as Judith Cowper and Mary Leapor, and on wider issues arising from Pope’s career, including the relations between literature and music and between Pope and his poetic predecessors.

-II was founding Director of the Centre for Literary Editing and the Materiality of the Text (whose current Directors are Louise Curran and Oliver Herford), and remain active both in CLEMT and in BECC.
+From 2013 to 2016 I was founding Director of the Centre for Literary Editing and the Materiality of the Text.